|

 relations.
 Upon whom is this blessing of long life entailed—but obedient

 children?
 "Honor your father, that your days may be long."
+Nothing sooner shortens life, than disobedience to

 parents.
 Absalom was a disobedient son, who sought to deprive his father of